 French diplomacy was so successful that three major tribes, the Tupinambâ, Tamoio and Potiguar saw their visitors as friends and allies, much to the annoyance of the Portuguese.
 Two tribes, the Tobajara and Tupinikin were sworn enemies of these tribes and sided against the French.
 Battles between the groups were common.

 Norman entrepreneurs were not put off and were soon adding parrots, monkeys and colourful feathers to ships nearly filled with cotton and Brazilwood.

-‘When that the Christians are there for to laade Brasill, the wylde men of the countrey eut it them selves, and sometimes they bring or carie it three or foure leagues to the shippes.
+‘When that the Christians are there for to loade Brasill, the wylde men of the countrey cut it them selves, and sometimes they bring or carie it three or foure leagues to the shippes.
 I leave to youre judgement their paine and travel, and al for to get some poore or course weede and shirt’

-Back in Normandy, Rouen became a centre of trade for South American goods.
+Back in Normandy, Rouen became a centre of trade for goods from this ‘new’ continent.
 French confidence was high and in 1547 Jean Cordier published a navigation manual in Rouen including a list of French-Tupinambâ trading words.
 It was a happy, prosperous time.

 But Norman diplomacy went a lot further than trade and language.

 A little light cannibalism